eslint/rewrite/packages/core/README.md

 This package is the future home of the rewritten, runtime-agnostic ESLint core.

-Right now, it simply exports the core types necessary to implement language plugins.
+Right now, it exports the core types necessary to implement language plugins.

 ## License